Training Tensor Attention Efficiently: From Cubic to Almost Linear Time: Tensor Operation Background

 \section{Tensor Operation Background}

 In Section~\ref{sec:preliminary:general_definitions}, we define the notation of computational time and the tensor operation.
 In Section~\ref{sec:preliminary:facts_tensor}, we provide some helpful facts of tensor operation.
 In Section~\ref{sec:preliminary:facts_vect}, we provide some helpful facts of vectorization operation.
 In Section~\ref{sec:preliminary:facts_tensor_product}, we provide some helpful facts about the tensor product.
+It is worth noting that proofs for some of the facts discussed in this section are also available in \cite{kb09}.